Call us now

 However, in certain circumstances, the three-year time limit doesn't apply:

 • You’re acting on behalf of someone under the age of 18: In child injury claims, you can start a claim at any point up until their 18th birthday.
 Once they are 18, if the claim has not already been settled, they will then have three years to make a claim.
-They must then commence court proceeding on or before their 21st Birthday.
+They must then commence court proceedings on or before their 21st Birthday.

 • You’re acting on behalf of someone who lacks the capacity: The time limit only starts when they regain that capacity.
 If it’s permanent, however, no limit will apply.

 You don't need to worry about any more financial burdens when you instruct our amputation solicitors.
-We will usually take amputation claims on a No Win No Fee basis.
+We will usually take amputation claims on a no win no fee basis.

 If your claim is successful, then the majority of our fee will be paid by the other party.
 The part that you will pay will only be deducted when you receive your compensation, but you will be aware of the likely costs when we take on your case.
 We aim to keep this sum as low as possible to minimise any deductions from your amputation compensation.